nielsenjared/nielsenjared.github.io/content/blog/algorithms/index.md

 It's your roadmap.

 It's also the comments for your function.
 Just // each line and there you go.

 ### Execute the Plan

-It's show time.
+It's show time!

 After all this problem understanding and plan making, it's time to crack your fingers, dust off the keyboard, and write some code!
 This part will be easy because why?
 Because you wrote pseudocode!
 All you need to do now is translate that plain language into JavaScript, Python, or (shudder) Java.
 Then hit Enter...

 ### Evaluate the Plan